Running Your Own Mostro Node

 |---|---|---|

 Start small, grow incrementally.
-Begin with enough for your community's initial needs.
-When traders report orders failing, that's your signal to add more.
+Begin with enough for your community's initial needs and monitor feedback.
+When traders report orders failing due to insufficient capacity, that's your signal to add more.
+Listen to your community.

 2.4 Nostr Keys

-Your Mostro node needs its own identity on the Nostr network.
+Your Mostro node needs its own identity on the Nostr network — a cryptographic key pair with a public key (your node's address) and a private key (your secret).

 Never reuse Nostr keys between Mostro instances.
 Each node needs its own unique identity.